 (Host) We hear a lot of stories about Christmas, but some are special enough that they stick with us from one year to another.

-VPR’s Susan Keese first told us about Russ Tarbell of Pawlet last year, as he went on a special Christmas tree mission on Mount Tabor.
+VPR’s Susan Keese first told us about Russ Tarbell of Pawlet several years ago, as he went on a special Christmas tree mission on Mount Tabor.

 (Tarbell) We’re here on fire road sixty.
 My ancestors farmed up here through the 1800’s and then they left the mountain here.
 They basically abandoned it and it grew up and reverted back to what it is now, just part of the national forest.